 We heard a great webinar from Bruce Tempkin at CXPA yesterday about how to gain customer insights from unstructured data.
 Bruce addressed the cavernous disconnect between limited, multiple-choice responses and the reality of complex customer thoughts and feelings.

-Here’s what we would add: when dealing with unstructured data (call recordings, free-form response cards, social media posts, etc.), it’s essential to start with an equally unstructured approach.
-All too often, we see speech analytic programs failing because structure is imposed too quickly.
-In other words, sentiment and specific words are defined as key indicators of the customer experience before the entirely of the customer experience has been dissected and understood.
+All too often, we see verbatim analytic programs failing because structure is imposed too quickly.
+In other words, sentiment and specific words are defined as key indicators of the customer experience.
+This happens before the entirety of the customer experience has been dissected and understood.

-Interaction Thinking approaches unstructured data with few predefined expectations, allowing the data (i.e. customers or experiences) to show their deepest meanings and implications.
-It takes time to dwell in a state of unknowing before moving to everyone’s favorite part of customer experience analysis: next steps, statistics and conclusions.
-But this approach pays off with richer, more relevant insights.
+At Interaction Metrics we approach unstructured data with few predefined expectations.
+Instead, we allow the data (i.e. customers or experiences) to show their deepest meanings and implications.
+And this approach pays off with richer, more relevant insights in our verbatim analysis.